 At the time of this analysis, it is understood that the dredging process is expected to take then days within a 21-day span for maritime construction improvements.
-Dredged material would be transferred directly from the dredge, placed into an adjacent barge, and transported out to the LA-2 ODMDS, approximately 11 miles southwest of the cruise terminal and over 500 meters from any sensitive receptors.
-It is anticipated that any odors originating from dredging activities would be short-term, limited in extent at any given time, and distributed throughout the area of proposed maritime improvements.
+Dredged material would be transferred directly from the dredge, placed into an adjacent barge, and transported out to the LA-2 ODMDS, approximately 11 miles southwest of the cruise terminal.
+The dredging would occur over 500 meters from any sensitive receptors.
+It is anticipated that any odors originating from dredging activities and dredging sediment would be short-term, limited in extent at any given time, and distributed throughout the area of proposed maritime improvements.
 Therefore, dredge-related odor emissions are not expected to affect a substantial number of individuals.